katallaxie/pkg/README.md

 fmt.Println(a.String()) // true
 ```

-## Finite State Machine
+## Redux-inspired state management

-There is a simple implementation of a finite state machine.
+This is a simple state management inspired by [Redux](https://redux.js.org/).

 ```go
 // NoopState is a simple state of a store.